EnterpriseDB/tpa/docs/src/tpaexec-update-postgres.md

 ## BDR-Always-ON

-For BDR clusters, the update process goes through the cluster instances one by one and does the following:
+For PGD clusters, the update process goes through the cluster instances one by one and does the following:

 1. Tell haproxy the server is under maintenance.